 At the farthest end of Long Island, sits the romantic town of Montauk.
 Made popular by the movie Eternal Sunshine of the Spotless Mind, where the two lovers meet on the train ride there.
 To get a good feel of the town, check out the farming boutiques, cafes/restaurants, and the best beaches in Montauk.

 If you want to spend more than a day trip to Montauk, there are a number of interesting places to stay in Montauk, like:

 - Montauk Manor, which sits on 12 acres of beautiful grounds.
-The resort hotel has its own on-site spa services for guests only, along with a private section of beach.
+The resort hotel has its own on-site spa services for guests only, along with a private section of the beach.

-- Gurney’s Montauk Resort and Seawater Spa, which utlizes local natural elements in its wellness treatments, like an ocean-fed seawater pool.
+- Gurney’s Montauk Resort and Seawater Spa, which utilizes local natural elements in its wellness treatments, like an ocean-fed seawater pool.

 If you’re on your way to Montauk (listed above), consider adding a stop along the way in Southampton.
 This is the original “Hamptons”, thus, staying here will give you the best authentic Hampton experience.

 Enjoy drinks at Duck Walk Vineyards and base the rest of your relaxing day at Cooper’s Beach.
 If you appreciate cultural heritage, don’t miss the Shinnecock Museum and Cultural Center – a smaller collection of important artifacts from the local Shinnecock tribe.
 Finally, enjoy browsing in the oldest shopping center in America, Hildreth’s Home Goods, built-in 1842.